NeotomaDB/neotoma2/README.md

 devtools::install_github('NeotomaDB/neotoma2')
 ```

 The expectation for this repository is that all commits to the `prod` branch will support a clean package build.
+This is supported through [GitHub Actions](https://github.com/NeotomaDB/neotoma2/actions) in the `.github` folder of the repository.

+### Analysis Workflow Overview

+There is considerable information in the vignettes for the package, which can be [accessed directly](https://github.com/NeotomaDB/neotoma2/tree/production/vignettes).

 ### System Requirements